 The 2023 Strata also does not appear any different than the 2022 except for a different color way (acid green, black, white, orange).

-The one I got in the video above is the team highback.
+The one I got in the video above was the team highback.

 What did I think?

 I tried the Strata first.
 And it was definitely different feeling at first and a bit painful underfoot at first.
-Perhaps it was the mini-disk or whatever.
+Perhaps it was the mini-disk or my boots or whatever.
 It did feel more loose.